albert-dang/A-Star-Pathing/README.md

 # Quickstart
-You'll mostly be concerned with get_moveStack().
-Calling this assigns a stack of waypoints to your given instance.
+With get_moveStack(), you can assign a stack of waypoints to a given instance.
 This is a full solution for pathfinding so that you only need to figure out:
 - When you want to read in the next waypoint
 - How you're getting to the x and y stored in that waypoint